SystemLogAnalyser/final-submission/report.md

 ## 3. Control Flow / Data Flow

 1. Log File Reading: The system will scan and load the provided log files.
-TODO: add about local files in case of no input
+In case no log files are provided local system logs are processed
 2. Log Parsing & Filtering: Parsing logs to extract relevant details such as timestamps, process name, log levels and events.
 3. Log Categorization: Group logs into categories such as errors, warnings, and information.
 4. Interactive CLI: A command-line interface for interacting with the system, displaying analysis through graphs, statistics, and summaries.